kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

   use_when: "Use this file for Kora docs or implementation questions about Kora scheduling for native and Quartz schedulers, fixed rate, fixed delay, one-shot and cron jobs, triggers, shutdown, and concurrency controls; key triggers include @ScheduleAtFixedRate, @ScheduleWithFixedDelay, @ScheduleOnce, @ScheduleWithCron, @ScheduleWithTrigger, @DisallowConcurrentExecution, SchedulingModule, QuartzModule."
 ---

-A module for creating declarative-style planners using annotations.

-===! ":fontawesome-brands-java: `Java`"

-    When applying aspects, class must not be `final`

-=== ":simple-kotlin: `Kotlin`"

-    When applying aspects, class must be `open`
+The Kora scheduling module allows application methods to run on a schedule in a declarative style through annotations.
+At compile time, Kora generates task components and connects them to the selected scheduling mechanism.

+Two options are available: the native scheduler based on `ScheduledExecutorService` from the `JDK`, and the scheduler based on `Quartz`.
+The native option is suitable for simple periodic tasks inside one application, while `Quartz` is useful for `cron` expressions, custom `Trigger` instances, and additional task execution rules.

-## Native { #native }
+## Native Scheduler { #native }

-Creating a scheduler using the standard [ScheduledExecutorService](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html) that comes with the JVM.
+The native scheduler uses the standard [ScheduledExecutorService](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/concurrent/ScheduledExecutorService.html) that comes with the `JDK`.

-In order to create a scheduler via aspects, special annotations are used that essentially duplicate the `ScheduledExecutorService` method signatures.
+Special annotations are used to create tasks through aspects, and they correspond to `ScheduledExecutorService` methods.
-The parameters of the annotations correspond to the parameters of the methods `scheduleAtFixedRate`, `schedule`, `scheduleWithFixedDelay` respectively.
+Annotation parameters match the parameters of the `scheduleAtFixedRate`, `scheduleWithFixedDelay`, and `schedule` methods.

-Also all annotations have the `config` argument, if it is present, the parameter values will be taken from the configuration on the specified path.
+All annotations have the `config` parameter.
+If it is specified, parameter values are taken from the configuration at that path and have priority over annotation values.
+The configuration of a specific task can also contain the `telemetry` section; its values override the common scheduler telemetry for that task.

 ### Dependency { #dependency }